 - Based on active learning principles – rather than just listening to lectures, participants will actively participate in small group discussions, reflective writing exercises, and other activities that will allow them to apply and question what they’ve just learned.

-The flexibility of the NECDMC model will allow organizers to arrange the modules to correspond with the sections of the DCPs which the teams already drafted.
-Throughout the workshop, teams will be given opportunities to refine their DCPs.
-This will not only give participants a concrete product they can take back to their campuses, but will also allow the facilitator to give real-time feedback on the specific practices and challenges of each team.
-Teams will be encouraged to submit their completed profiles to the Data Curation Profiles Directory if they wish to share them with other researchers.
+The flexibility of the NECDMC model will allow organizers to arrange the modules to correspond with the sections of the DCPs, which the teams already drafted.
+Throughout the workshop, teams will be given opportunities to refine their DCPs and other data management documents.

 As a result of this workshop, research teams will:

-- Learn to understand data curation and management as a process that is part of, and alongside, the research project lifecycle
+- Learn to understand data curation and management as a necessary process that is an integral part of the research project lifecycle.

-These learning outcomes will be assessed by the organizers using a variety of methods:
+The organizers will assess these learning outcomes using a variety of methods:

-- The librarians on each team will be encouraged to meet with researchers at 3-month intervals for the year following the workshop to discuss RDMC practices and changes
+- The data librarians at each institution will be encouraged to meet with researchers during the following year to discuss RDMC practices and changes.